Mama's Dirty Girls

 Mama's Dirty Girls is a 1974 exploitation film starring Gloria Grahame and Candice Rialson about a woman and her three daughters who murder men for money.

+Producer Ed Carlin later commented, "If you haven’t seen it, you didn’t miss much."

 Plot

 Mama loves men, but she loves money even more.
 She's trained her three teenage daughters to meet, marry and murder men for their money.
 But soon they meet Harold and he's got other plans.